sqwk/oct-gallery/README.md

 If you you want to load a dynamic gallery depending the on the url, specify the `Gallery slug` and leave `Select the gallery` set to the default `Using gallery slug`.
 For example, creating a CMS page with the URL `/gallery/:slug` and including the `Gallery` component with the slug `Gallery slug` set to `:slug` will display the `Test` gallery when visiting the url `/gallery/test`.

+If [ImageResizer](https://octobercms.com/plugin/toughdeveloper-imageresizer) is installed, you can specify a `Max Dimension` for the gallery.
+This will automatically downsize original images to the longest side width/height.
+If the additional plugin is not installed, original images will be used.

 ### For static pages

 Drop the `Gallery` snippet into your static page.
 Edit the `Select the gallery` option to choose the gallery to display.
+Ignore the `Gallery slug` option.

+If ImageResizer is installed, you can specify a `Max Dimension` for the gallery.
+(See CMS pages above)

 ### For static pages as a custom data type (Form Widget)